SoftwareQuTech/qoala-mlir/README.md

 ## Misc
 `op-result-list` cannot be surrounded by parentheses!
 So you cannot write `(%0, %1) = <op> ...` but it must be `%0, %1 = <op> ...`

+To print the generic (non-custom) format of MLIR operations, pass `--mlir-print-op-generic` to `mlir-opt`.